 Ms. Ort has served as Chief Human Resources Officer of the Company since November 2022.
 In this role, she is responsible for leading the overall human resources strategy, leadership development, talent acquisition, diversity and inclusion, organizational design, cultural development, compensation and benefits, human resources operations and technology and employee relations.
 Ms. Ort also serves as the Chief Human Resources Officer of C&S Wholesale Grocers, a position she has held since December 2019.
 Prior to joining C&S Wholesale Grocers, Ms. Ort served from April 2017 to December 2019 as the senior vice president, human resources at Avis Budget Group, a global provider of mobility solutions.
 From September 2008 until April 2017, Ms. Ort served in a number of senior and executive human resources roles at PepsiCo, Inc., including serving as Head of HR - Pepsi Co UK & Ireland, from February 2015 to April 2017.
-Ms. Ort holds a Masters in HR Management from Rutgers University and a Bachelors of Arts degree in English from Thomas Edison State University.
+Ms. Ort holds a Masters in HR Management from Rutgers University and a Bachelor of Arts degree in English from Thomas Edison State University.

-Corey Dufresne, Vice President, General Counsel and Secretary
+Corey Dufresne, Senior Vice President, General Counsel and Secretary

-Mr. Dufresne has served as our Vice President, General Counsel and Secretary since the Closing.
+Mr. Dufresne has served as our Senior Vice President, General Counsel and Secretary since January 2023 and was our Vice President, General Counsel and Secretary from the Closing to January 2023.
 Mr. Dufresne served as Vice President & General Counsel of Symbotic LLC from November 2011 until the Closing.
-In that role, Mr. Dufresne heads Symbotic's legal group with more than 20 years of experience in business and securities law, mergers and acquisitions, venture capital and corporate finance.
+In this role, Mr. Dufresne heads Symbotic's legal group with more than 20 years of experience in business and securities law, mergers and acquisitions, venture capital and corporate finance.
 Mr. Dufresne is responsible for leading Symbotic's approach to technology licensing, regulatory compliance, intellectual property and all negotiations and business agreements.
 Prior to joining Symbotic LLC, Mr. Dufresne served as Vice President, General Counsel and Corporate Secretary for Netezza Corporation from May 2009 to May 2011.
 Prior to his role at Netezza, he spent nine years at WilmerHale in Boston in the Corporate Law section and two years as an associate at Jones Walker in New Orleans.
 Mr. Dufresne has a Bachelor of Arts degree in economics and political science from McGill University, a Master of Arts degree in comparative and international politics from the University of Cape Town and a Juris Doctor degree from Tulane Law School.

-Michael Dunn, Vice President, Sales, Marketing & Product Strategy
+Michael Dunn, Senior Vice President, Sales, Marketing & Product Strategy

-Mr. Dunn has served as our Vice President of Sales, Marketing & Product Strategy since the Closing.
+Mr. Dunn has served as our Senior Vice President of Sales, Marketing & Product Strategy since January 2023 and was our Vice President of Sales, Marketing & Product Strategy from the Closing to January 2023.
 Mr. Dunn served as Vice President, Sales, Marketing & Product Strategy at Symbotic LLC from May 2017 until the Closing.
 His team leads Symbotic's customer relationships, helps define the direction of the Symbotic system to ensure it remains a world-class, market-leading solution and assists in identifying key partners to enable the organization and technology to scale alongside customer growth.
 Prior to joining Symbotic, Mr. Dunn held the role of Group Vice President Sales & Marketing at Fortna Inc. from December 2008 to May 2017, where he and his team helped some of the world's biggest brands transform their distribution operations into a competitive advantage.
 Before that, Mr. Dunn was an early employee at Manhattan Associates, a global supply chain solutions provider, for 12 years.
 As Vice President of Sales at Manhattan Associates, he played an integral role in helping the company grow from a \$5 million startup to a \$300 million public company.
 Mr. Dunn is a Council of Supply Chain Management Professionals (CSCMP) member and graduate of Purdue University with a bachelor's degree in mechanical engineering.